nodanaonlyzuul/gbv/README.md

 # gbv

-This is a CLI for Guided By Voices Lyrics.
+This is the world's finest and only CLI tool for Guided By Voices lyrics.

 ## Installation